rohan-547/About-Me/README.md

 ## Hello Everyone!

-I’m a YouTuber who is doing programming for more than 3 years because I love coding and believe, it is the future of Computer Industry.
+I’m a YouTuber who is doing programming for more than 2.5 years because I love coding and believe, it is the future of IT Industry.

 * 😊 I’m also a human and is not **completely perfect** at programming.
 You can **give suggestions or correct my mistakes** which helps everyone.
      **Learning never ends**, so I **explore topics** in various fields of programming like Game and Application Development, and many more.